alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

   <figcaption>Edge's list of advertisers, that may receive your personal data.</figcaption>
 </figure>

-When you click to manage those settings manually, all the checkboxes are already ticked.
+That list is huge.
+And when you click to manage those settings manually, all the checkboxes are already ticked.
 This means opt-out instead of opt-in, and I'm pretty sure it's illegal under GDPR.

 This is worse than Chrome from a privacy perspective.
 Just because Google isn't making it, doesn't make it better.
-Google being the biggest target, at least it's scrutinized, and the controls you have in your Google Account are half-decent.
+Google being the biggest target, at least they are scrutinized, and the controls you have in your Google Account are half-decent.
 I'm not advocating for Chrome, I'm advocating against Chromium shells coming from other ads companies.

 ## Final Words